 Joe MacDonald's health rebounded on hospice care.
 He especially enjoyed the companionship of his Veteran-to-Veteran volunteer Tom Pendergast.

 Volunteer Cynthia Turover and her pet therapy dog Louie make the day a little brighter when for patients.

 Frank Medeiros, a 30-year volunteer, brought companionship to a patient by driving him through Nahant or to a Rockport candy store for saltwater taffy.

 We now have a volunteer-trained group of singers who can sing at the bedside of a patient.
 These singers visit patients in teams of two or three and provide comfort by singing to patients at end of life.

-The next training sessions start in February and will be available in Waltham and Danvers on seven consecutive Fridays, from 9 a.m. to noon.
-Training in Waltham runs February 9 – April 6.
-Training in Danvers runs February 16 - April 13 (no sessions on 2/23 and 3/30).
+The next training sessions start in May and will be available in Waltham and Danvers on seven consecutive Fridays, 9 a.m. to noon, from May 18-June 29.

-For more information or to register for training in Danvers or Haverhill, contact Fran Clements, volunteer coordinator, at 978-750-9349, or FClements@caredimensions.org.
-If interested in Waltham or Burlington trainings, contact Jane Corrigan, senior volunteer coordinator, at 781-373-6574 or JCorrigan@caredimensions.org.
+For more information or to register for training in Danvers or Haverhill, contact Fran Clements at 978-750-9349, or FClements@caredimensions.org.
+If interested in Waltham or Burlington trainings, contact Jane Corrigan at 781-373-6574 or JCorrigan@caredimensions.org.